 One-Hour Skillet Focaccia – the best recipe for focaccia!
 Easy yeast bread that’s baked in a skillet and takes only 1 hour to make!
 Check out our tips on making a perfect focaccia every time!

-Since I received the beautiful Le Creuset cast iron skillet in Quince, I have been researching skillet recipes for baked goods.
+Since I received the beautiful Le Creuset cast iron skillet, I have been researching skillet recipes for baked goods.
 I honestly had no idea there is so many of them!
 Cakes, breads, cornbreads, rolls.
 So many to make!

 I dare you not to rip a warm slice off 🙂